logan-c-brown/logan-c-brown.github.io/_posts/2019-10-01-post-fps-review.md

 > . . . if you were to ever use functional programming anywhere in your codebase, starting by tracking errors and state functionally nearly forces you to track them methodologically

 Functional Programming Simplified is by no means an intro to Scala book, so coming with a background of a little bit of Scala knowledge will help significantly.
-If you are interested in learning Haskell at some point, and are already very knowedgeable about other programming paradigms, learning some functional basics through this book is a good start.
+If you are interested in learning Haskell at some point, and are already very knowledgeable about other programming paradigms, learning some functional basics through this book is a good start.
 For those already invested into functional programming, Practical Haskell or Functional Programming in Scala (the big red book) are better bets for you.